Letters from Lodi

 Lerner based his rosy outlook on the quality of two of his pickings over the past week: Albariño, and (yesterday morning) Zinfandel picked for Harney Lane's dry rosé program.

-Lerner backed up his prognistication with the following observation: "This year, even with the late starting harvest [for Harney Lane's estate, by about two weeks compared to recent years], there has been great flavor development, way ahead of chemistry development."
+Lerner backed up his prognostication with the following observation: "This year, even with the late starting harvest [for Harney Lane's estate, by about two weeks compared to recent years], there has been great flavor development, way ahead of chemistry development."

 When asked how "flavor development" is ascertained, Lerner explained, "We assess flavor by tasting the grapes.
 It's not measurable like chemistry, but that's the art of winemaking.
 We rely on chemistry to tell us things like sugar and pH, but we rely on taste to actually make wine.
 We're expecting amazing wines because the flavors in the grapes are so far ahead of where they usually are when they've reached the sugar and acid levels they're at right now."

-Lerner estimates that the sugar readings of his estate grown Zinfandel—a Primitivo clone of this variety—to be just under 22.0° Brix (i.e., sugar reading), which is optimal for a light and refreshing style of dry rosé.
+Lerner estimates that the sugar readings of his estate-grown Zinfandel—a Primitivo clone of this variety—to be just under 22.0° Brix (i.e., sugar reading), which is optimal for a light and refreshing style of dry rosé.

 "When we make a rosé," adds Lerner, "we're trying to bring out the essence of the grape, the same as when we produce red Zinfandels.
 Rosé is basically a white wine made from red grapes.
 For whites, reds as well as rosé, we expect 2023's wines to be more satisfying, not just linear in character and structure."